Stay up to date with all the major things happening at LexLab

-SAN FRANCISCO (Jan 16th, 2020) -- LexLab at UC Hastings Law, an innovation hub for emerging legal technologies, today welcomes its third cohort of legal tech startups.
+SAN FRANCISCO (Jan 12th, 2021) -- LexLab at UC Hastings Law, an innovation hub for transformation in the legal profession, today welcomes its fourth cohort of legal tech startups.

-Following the success of its first two cohorts, LexLab has accepted five legal tech startups to participate in the third class of their accelerator program.
-The five startups joining this Spring represent a diverse selection from the legal tech space.
+Following the success of its first three cohorts, LexLab has accepted seven legal tech startups to participate in the fourth class of their accelerator program.
+The seven startups joining this spring represent a diverse selection from the legal tech space.

 The Spring 2021 cohort will ultimately participate in LexLab’s Demo Day on April 19th, which will see the startups make pitches to potential investors.